-The following prices are all in AUD unless otherwise stated.
+The following prices are all in AUD.
 We generally save our clients at least the cost of our service fee (often more) through better prices, quality vehicles, trade savings and efficient service.

 When exporting a vehicle that is already owned and registered in Japan in your name (for example if you are returning home to Australia and want to bring your vehicle with you), a Japanese agent will still be required to assist with deregistration procedures, transport, shipping, paperwork and EMS postage of your documents.
 The price is generally 70,000 yen or so but will depend on the location and type of vehicle and how much transport is required.
 We can provide a quote once you advise these details.

 You may be quoted a cheaper Japan side cost elsewhere but do be warned, service also varies and a few hundred dollars saved initially will seem irrelevant later on if paperwork is not handled correctly, your vehicle sits at the Port for weeks without being shipped, you get charged for unnecessary cleaning on arrival, or the vehicle is shipped to the wrong location or using a more expensive shipping service.

 Source a vehicle for import to Australia $1,100

 As our service fee is the same for any vehicle it is in our interest to find you the best vehicle for the lowest price.
 After all, the better the vehicle and the lower the price, the more likely you are to use our services again and recommend others.